-The same approach is also used to calculate the capital requirement for market risk (specific risk) relating to securitised exposures included in the Trading Book for Regulatory purposes.
+The standardized approach is also used to calculate the capital requirement for market risk (specific risk) relating to securitised exposures included in the Trading Book for Regulatory purposes.

-For this reason, risk-weighted exposure is calculated by applying a 'weight' depending on the ratings assigned by an External Credit Assessment Institution (ECAI) to the securitised exposures (in the banking book and trading book).
+Under the standardized approach, risk-weighted exposure is calculated by applying a 'weight' depending on the ratings assigned by an External Credit Assessment Institution (ECAI) to the securitised exposures (in the banking book and trading book).
 The ECAIs used by the group for positions in short-term rated securitisations and securitisations other than those with a short-term rating, include: